blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 ${solution_name} has two modes:

 * Host mode, for running on a Linux machine/Linux virtual machine (VM) where ${solution_name} can perform Docker operations using a Docker Engine.
-* Container mode, for running in a container, started by Docker, Kubernetes, OpenShift, and others.
+* Container mode, for running in a container started by Docker, Kubernetes, OpenShift, and others.

 #### Host mode